-Some of us play this game entirely for the PVP, other people hate it and choose to avoid it entirely.
+Some of us play this game entirely for the PVP, other people hate it and choose to avoid it entirely, but in this WOW Classic PVP guide we are about to talk how to do it successfully.
 However, there are technically three different ways to do PvP in WoW Classic: dueling, battlegrounds, world PvP.
-In this PVP guide you will learn about each fairly briefly and finally you will read about the honor system.
+In this WOW Classic PVP guide you will learn about each fairly briefly and finally you will read about the honor system.
 Small warning, I reference content phases a good bit in this article.

 World PVP guide